-Please note: the Droichead Shared Learning Bursary has not yet commenced for the 2018/2019 school year.
-An update will issue in due course.
+Please note: the Droichead Shared Learning Bursary is not available for the 2018/2019 school year.

 A Shared Learning Bursary was established in 2016/2017 to encourage and support schools to come together as local Droichead Shared Learning Networks and to acknowledge the shared learning of schools that lead, collaborate and engage with others about their experiences of Droichead.